microsoft/live-share-sdk/packages/live-share-canvas/README.md

 This package is an extension of Microsoft Live Share, and requires the `@microsoft/live-share` package.
 You can find it on [NPM](https://www.npmjs.com/package/@microsoft/live-share).

-You can find our API reference documentation at [aka.ms/livesharedocs](https://aka.ms/livesharedocs).
+You can find our documentation at [aka.ms/livesharecanvas](https://aka.ms/livesharecanvas).

 ## Installing